-Women who inherit a BARD1 mutation have an increased risk of breast cancer.
-Research on whether inherited BARD1 mutations increase the risk for other cancers has been inconsistent.
+Women who inherit a mutation have an increased risk of breast cancer.
+More research is needed to learn if inherited mutations increase the risk for other cancers.
 See our Cancer Risk section for more information.

-Currently, there is not enough evidence on how best to manage cancer risk in people with a BARD1 mutation.
+There are guidelines for breast cancer screening for people with a mutation.
 See our Risk Management section for more information.

 People with a mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
 Visit our Cancer Treatment section for more information about treatment options for people with a mutation.

 More about the gene